molarmanful/bited/docs/manual/making-font.md

 !!! tip

-    Hover over each field's label to get more information about that field!
+    Hover over each settings field's label to get more information about that field!

 ???+ question "foundry name"